Mark 3: Verse 16

 Mark says that the brothers James and John were given the title Boanerges, which Mark tells us means "Sons of Thunder", although many modern scholars disagree with this translation.
 Many explanations have been given for this title but none commands a consensus.
 Mark does not explain why Jesus gave Simon the name Peter, meaning rock. has his naming in connection with the church and has it relate to his character.
 It could also have an ironic meaning, as even Peter denies Jesus in the end.

 Philip and Andrew are both Greek names, also Thaddaeus and Lebbaeus.
 Some Jews, especially from places like Galilee where there were substantial non-Jewish populations, did have a Greek name as well as a Jewish name.

 The second Simon is called a kananaios, probably derived from the Aramaic word qan'ānā, meaning a Zealot, which might mean he belonged to a political movement in rebellion against Rome, but might also mean he was religiously zealous.
 Luke uses the Greek term zēlōtēs.

 Iscariot might be Judas' last name or might be a reference to where he came from, meaning "man of Kerioth" It may also be derived from sicarii.
 The fact that there are twelve Apostles is seen as being related to the Twelve tribes of Israel.

-Jesus will "send them out", the Greek verb apostolien (Strong's G649) meaning to send out, to do the work he has been doing but without him being present.
+Jesus will "send them out", the Greek verb apostolien meaning to send out, to do the work he has been doing but without him being present.
 Many churches interpret this as his founding of the church, as he creates a special group to work in his name without him.
 See also the Great Commission.

 A house divided

 Jesus goes to someone's house (or "the house", possibly Peter's house, verse 19 in some versions, verse 20 in others), and a large crowd follows him there.
 According to Mark, this prevented Jesus and his disciples from being able to eat.
-"When his family (hoi par' autou) heard about this, they went to take charge of him, for they said, 'He is out of his mind.'", or "beside himself", exestē (Strong's G1839), which could be read as Jesus' family accusing him of being crazy or describing what others had said about Jesus.
+"When his family (hoi par' autou) heard about this, they went to take charge of him, for they said, 'He is out of his mind.'", or "beside himself", exestē, which could be read as Jesus' family accusing him of being crazy or describing what others had said about Jesus.
 Either way they go to assert their control over him, perhaps to stop him from embarrassing the family.
 Hearing Jesus is being followed by so many people does not seem to accord with their view of him.
 Whether it was Jesus teaching and attracting large crowds or not eating that disturbs them so much is not clear.
 A few early manuscripts have "the scribes and the others" instead of his family, but these are usually seen as alterations perhaps designed to tone down the impression of Jesus' own family toward him.